Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 **For dev packages (for use in the development environment only), use** `npm install name-of-the-package-goes-here --save-dev`

+### Using .env variables

+You can use an `app/.env` file to store environment variables (often sensitive details like API keys, etc).

+> Be careful about using sensitive details like passwords and API keys in the front-end app as it's possible for someone to break into an app on their phone and get this data.
+Consider whether this is the best approach and discuss with others in the team if you're not sure.

+There are a few steps to add and use an environment variable using Expo:

+1. Add your variable to the `app/.env` file, e.g. `AMAZING_API_KEY="abc123def456ghi789"`
+2. Edit the `app/app.config.ts` file and add a new entry inside the `extra` object, e.g. `amazingApiKey: process.env.AMAZING_API_KEY,`
+3. In the file in your code where you want to use this variable, add an import statement at the top of the file `import Constants from 'expo-constants'`
+4. In the same file, at the place in the code where you want to use the variable, you can access your variable with e.g. `Constants.expoConfig?.extra?.amazingApiKey` (note: Typescript considers that the value of this could be `undefined`, so you may need to handle that possibility)

 ### Expo known issues

 - **If the app on your phone isn't showing the latest changes in your code** first you could try reloading it -- while viewing the app in Expo Go, shake your phone and it should show you some options include 'Reload'
-- **Sometimes the dev server loses connection with your phone** in which case you can try restarting the dev server -- in your terminal, press Ctrl+C to stop the dev server, then run `npm start` again
+- **Sometimes the dev server loses connection with your phone** in which case you can try restarting Expo in your terminal -- press Ctrl+C to stop it, then run `npm start` again
 - **If you're still having problems not seeing changes you have made on your phone** instead of `npm start` try `npm run start-clear-cache` (this does the same thing but also clears the Expo cache, so it'll be slower to load, but should force any changes to come through)
 - **Previewing the app in Expo Go, it doesn't pick up the colour mode set on your phone** (we need to check, but assume this shouldn't be an issue when the app is built and deployed).
 For testing purposes you can manually set dark/light mode on the Settings screen.